So you have moved to France, settled in nicely for your retirement, and your pension is due to commence. What are your options?

 In addition to this, as annuity rates have fallen recently, the projections the insurance company may have provided for you a few years ago may be widely inaccurate – as may any projection given by your company pension scheme.

 You should also consider obtaining a basic state pension forecast.
-This can be done either in writing, or over the internet at www.thepension.service.gov.uk.
+This can be done either in writing, or over the internet via the Government Gateway at www.gov.uk or directly to the specific page at www.gov.uk/state-pension-statement.
 If you are not entitled to a full UK state pension (and for this typically you must have paid National Insurance contributions for 90% of your working life) you can make voluntary additional contributions.

 The UK government is proposing to change the rules for people reaching state retirement age after 2010, when it is intended that only 30 years contributions will be required to receive the full basic state pension.
 If you are due to retire after then, it may be worthwhile delaying any voluntary contributions until 2010 to see if legislation changes.